 The lighting layout takes into consideration the existing pole locations, or can suggest locations for fields without existing poles.
 And lastly, as the calculations are performed, it’s important to pay attention to light levels and light balance across the entire space.

-It really doesn’t, the end goal is essentially the same.
-Lights are either attached to poles or stadium structure locations, and lights are aimed onto the field area trying to obtain the light levels required.
-Understanding the physical location of light installations is important, as well as the mounting heights, but otherwise, there is really no difference.
+It doesn’t, the end goal is essentially the same.
+Lights are either attached to poles or stadium structure locations.
+They’re aimed onto the field area to get the light levels required.
+Understanding the physical location of light installations is important.
+Just as the mounting heights, but otherwise, there is no difference.

 How Many Foot Candles Do You Need to Light a Softball Field?

-How Many Lumens to Light a Softball Field?
+How Many Lumens do you need to Light a Softball Field?

-What Are the Recommended Light Levels for a Softball Field?
-Professional?
-Collegiate?
-High School?
-Little League?
+What Are the Softball Field Lighting Standards for a Softball Field?

 There are different levels of lighting for each level of play.
 Professional levels require much higher levels than little league play.